How to Design a Landing Page: Balsamiq Cloud Case Study6 min. read

 A landing page is any type of web page that a visitor lands on, typically from a link on another page, an email, or an ad.
 In marketing, landing pages are thought of as single pages that may be able to stand alone to describe a product or service and provide a call to action for the visitor, usually to sign up for or buy it.

-In this tutorial we show you how we designed the landing page for Balsamiq Cloud.
-We take you through the process for a typical website project, from the first notes to the final visual design.
+In this article we'll go through the landing page for Balsamiq Cloud, covering the process for a typical website project from start to finish.

 How we design